strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 date: 2020-09-06
 author: maros_orsak
 ---
-In the [previous blog post](https://strimzi.io/blog/2020/09/21/introduction-to-system-tests/) related to testing we learned about our unit tests, integration tests and how they differ from system tests.
+In the [previous blog post related to testing](https://strimzi.io/blog/2020/09/21/introduction-to-system-tests/) we learned about our unit tests and integration tests and how they differ from system tests.
 Furthermore, we showed how you can run them on a Kubernetes cluster.
-But, we did not cover system tests themselves in any great detail.
+But, we did not cover the system tests themselves in any great detail.
-So in this blog post we will take a closer look at our system tests.
+So in this blog post we will take a closer look at our these tests.
+This post will be useful for anyone wanting to contribute to the tests and assumes some familiarity with Java.

 ## Introduction

-The system tests reply on two mandatory things.
+Our system tests rely on two mandatory things.
 * The `Resources` class, which is responsible for creating the testing environment.
-* A number of auxiliary classes, which are divided into the classic `Utils` - style static methods, internal clients, the Apache Kafka Clients for the external communication, Kubernetes client, `Constants.java` and `Environment.java`.
+* Auxiliary classes, which are divided into the classic `Utils` - style static methods, internal clients, the Apache Kafka Clients for the external communication, Kubernetes client, `Constants.java` and `Environment.java`.

-Main idea is to make the system test and its resources easily modifiable and writable in the fluent way.
-Before, we dive into the `Resources` class, we need to understand the lifecycle of system tests.
+Main idea is to make the system test and its resources easily modifiable and writable in the [fluent way](https://en.wikipedia.org/wiki/Fluent_interface).
+Before, we dive into the `Resources` class, we need to understand the lifecycle of the system tests.

 ## Lifecycle of tests

 Like any other test lifecycle, we follow the [SEVT](http://xunitpatterns.com/Four%20Phase%20Test.html) convention.
-[SEVT](http://xunitpatterns.com/Four%20Phase%20Test.html) stands for Setup, Exercise, Verify and Teardown.
+SEVT stands for Setup, Exercise, Verify and Teardown.

-### Setup phase
+### The Setup phase

 In the Setup phase we perform the following actions: